 What You’ll Need:

--Cayenne pepper: A little goes a long way, but if you like your rubs spicy, increase the amount called for in this rub recipe.
+- Cayenne pepper: A little goes a long way, but if you like your rubs spicy, increase the amount called for in this recipe.

--Optional Herbs: You can add some dried parsley or even marjoram, thyme, or savory to this rub.
-It's not required, but herbs do offer subtle, flavorful notes to beef.
+- Optional Herbs: You can add dried parsley, marjoram, thyme, or savory to this rub.
+It’s not required, but herbs do offer subtle, flavorful notes to beef.

 How to Apply the Rub:

 Combine your rub and add it to a heavy-duty shaker.
 Use about 1 tablespoon of rub per pound of meat.
-Shake the rub all over the meat for an even coating.
+Apply your binder first, then evenly coat with spice rub.
 Another good way to apply this brisket rub is to do it by hand, as seen below.
 Sprinkle it on the meat, and gently pat to coat.

 Season both sides and the edges of the meat.
-Let the brisket sit at room temperature for an hour to allow a slight sugar cure.
+Let the brisket sit at room temperature for at least 1 hours to encourage a light sugar cure.

 Make-Ahead and Use Later: